 Be aware of what border crossings are accessible or not.
 For example, a lot of official websites mention that the border to Colombia is best avoided due to narcotics (drug) trafficking.

 Don’t withdraw money from ATMs at night and don’t withdraw money from an ATM in an unpopulated or dodgy feeling area.
 Withdraw enough money from an ATM in the centre of major cities so that you have enough with you to last through less busy and remote areas.

 Use Uber, especially at night.
-As a sole female traveller in Peru there were times I met friends in town for drinks but didn’t want to walk back through quiet, narrow streets at night, especially in Cusco.
+As a solo female traveller in Peru, there were times I met friends in town for drinks but didn’t want to walk back through quiet, narrow streets at night, especially in Cusco.
 Uber was a great choice and I never had any issues.
-My Peruvian friends in fact, always recommended it.
+My Peruvian friends always recommended it.

 Hold onto your bag when riding local buses and don’t put it in the overhead compartment.
 There are countless stories of theft on buses as well as a classic tale of someone telling you that you absolutely have to move seats when you don’t (this is a strategic move in order to be able to rob you more easily).

 Travel in Peru and the capital.
 Is Lima Safe?